abbas-taher/decision-tree-algorithm-example/README.md

     indx=0; feature=non-surfacing
     label-split-indx0: [['no', 'no', 'maybe'],['yes', 'yes', 'no', 'maybe']] => featEntropy = 1.2506982145947811
-    => infoGain =  0.3059584928680417
+    => infoGain0 =  0.3059584928680417

     indx=1; feature=flippers
     label-split-indx1:  [['no', 'maybe'],['yes', 'yes', 'no', 'no', 'maybe']] => featEntropy = 1.3728057820624016
-    => infoGain =  0.1838509254004212
+    => infoGain1 =  0.1838509254004212

+    infoGain0 > infoGain1
-    So the bestFeat=0  (on-surfacing) is best feature to split the and create the root
+    =>  bestFeat=0  (on-surfacing) is the best feature to split and create the root node

-When we look at the two label-split-indx0 & label-split-indx1 we see that non-surfacing splits the labels more uniforly with all 'yes' values in one subgroup and two 'no' values in the other.
-Whereas the flippers feature creates two subgroups one of which contains most values and the other only two values no & maybe.
-As a result non-surfacing was choosed as the root node in the tree.
+When we look at the two label-split-indx0 & label-split-indx1 we see that *non-surfacing* splits the labels more uniformly with all *yes* values in one subgroup and two *no* values in the other.
+Whereas the flippers feature creates two subgroups, the first one contains a *no* and a *maybe* label and the second subgroup contains the other 5 labels.
+As a result, *non-surfacing* was choosed as the root node in the tree.

 It is important to note the the choosen feature is not the one that created the highest Entropy but rather the one that created the least because information gain (purity) increases when Entropy decreases (because of the minus sign between baseEntropy and featEntropy).